epomatti/microservices-archetypes/README.md

 A company or team may implement multiple languages.
 That might happen by design or by outer forces, such as a particular demand for professionals.

+![Language][7]

 Architectures _can_ use use multiple languages for difference microservices, but that will come with a cost.

 Often microservices will evolve and generate complex core libraries and CI/CD templates that would require significant effort for migration.
 Teams should consider this approach carefully.

-![Language][7]
+This could inevitably lead to [technical microservices](#technical-microservices).

 ### Technical Microservices

-asdfsadf
+Some requirements cannot be met with code dependencies and might need to be exported to their very own microservice for technical reasons.

+This generate problems of it's own, but again for whatever reason a team might opt to build such a service.

+Let's suppose that using [Azure App Configuration](https://azure.microsoft.com/en-us/services/app-configuration/) is not approved, and using an orchestrator config and secrets layer is not flexible enough, a team might choose to develop it's own configuration manager layer.

+![Language][8]

 ### Domain

 This approach commonly is implicit to , but it is not always the case.
 You may which to (depending on what definition of "domain" is being used)